-Knowing what apps, social media platforms, websites and games your teen has access to and installed on their devices is paramount.
-As pilots of the digital plane it's vital that parents know exactly what teens are doing on their devices and what they're able to access online.
+Knowing what apps, social media platforms, websites and games your child/teen has access to and installed on their devices is paramount.
+As pilots of the digital plane it's vital that parents know exactly what young people are doing on their devices and what they're able to access online.
+You need to know the digital playgrounds in which your children and teens are playing.

-Your teen's impulse control centre is still developing, so they will make mistakes online.
+Your child's and teen's impulse control centre is still developing, so they will make mistakes online.
 It's a given.
 However, now their mistakes have 'digital DNA' attached and their mistakes can be long-lasting and sometimes even catastrophic (remember, they don't yet have life experience and a prefrontal cortex to help them consistently make logical and smart decisions).

-The four Ps concerning most parents of teens are predators, pornography, peers (cyber-bullying) and photos (social media).
-It's our job as parents to ensure that our teens only have access to appropriate content on their devices.
-Of course, this doesn't mean our child won't see something inappropriate- perhaps they sit next to someone on the bus who shows them something upsetting, or they visit a friend's house and see something that's inappropriate.
+The four Ps concerning most parents of children and teens are predators, pornography, peers (cyber-bullying) and photos (social media).
+It's our job as parents to ensure that our children and teens only have access to appropriate content on their devices.
+Of course, this doesn't mean our child won't see something inappropriate perhaps they sit next to someone on the bus who shows them something upsetting, or they visit a friend's house and see something that's inappropriate.
 This is why open and ongoing conversations about technology is important and why using screen-time as a punishment tool is something I strongly discourage.
-Our kids simply won;t come to us if they've seen something inappropriate or upsetting, or if they're a victim of cyber-bullying as they worry they'll be digitally-amputated.
+Our kids simply won't come to us if they've seen something inappropriate or upsetting, or if they're a victim of cyber-bullying as they worry they'll be digitally-amputated.

-Keeping digital devices in publicly-accessible parts of the family home is essential (more on this in the 'Where?' section), showing an avid interest in your teen's online activities, installing Internet-filtering software on all Internet-connected devices (I personally use and recommend <a href="https://example.com/englished-levels-to-section-new-t
+Keeping digital devices in publicly-accessible parts of the family home is essential (more on this in the 'Where?' section), showing an avid interest in your teen's online activities, installing Internet-filtering software on all Internet-connected devices (I personally use and recommend The Family Zone).